Bageshwori Temple: Mythology

-People believe that whatever they would wish for there, would be granted to them.
-With the blessings of the Goddess Bageswori, Maj.
-Gen. Mahabir S. J. B. Rana was Gov. of Ilam, Nepal, Gov. Dhankuta (he was the first to modernise the tea estates in the late 1930s & early 1940s), Mbr Advisory Assembly-1951, Minister for Planning & Development: 1951-1955, Mines, Electricity, Forest-1951-1953, Home-Affairs-1953-1954, Industry & Commerce-1953-1955, Agriculture & Food-1953-1955 and Civil Supplies-1953-1954, Nepal.
-In 1952 Maj.
-Gen. Mahabir SJB Rana was Special Ambassador at the Funeral of King George VI.

 Temple complex

 There are several other smaller temples inside the temple area including a temple of Buddha, statue of Ganesha, and the temple of Hanuman.
 The Bageshwori pond that is situated within the temple area is also famous among the devotees, specially for the reason that the temple of Shiva with mustache stands at the center of it.

 Attractions

 Bageshwori temple is known to be one of the oldest in the region, and the oldest temple in Banke District.
 Every year it attracts a large number of devotees from around the country, as well as from the nearest border cities of India.
 Especially in the festival of Dasain, the biggest festival in the country, the temple receives a huge crowd of people wishing to pray the goddess and offer animal sacrifices.
 The temple receives huge number of devotee visitors on festivals such as Shivaratri, Teej, Magh Shukla Purnima.
 The temple's image can be seen in Nepalese one-rupees coins and postal stamps.